 Health Care Issues & Administration (SNT 330)

-Introduction to the U.S. health care industry: its providers, stakeholders, principles, financing, and delivery systems.
-Examines current issues, ethics, and policies affecting the industry as well as specific topics related to dietetics.
+Introduction to the U.S. health care industry: its providers, stakeholders, principles, financing, organization and delivery systems.
+Examines current issues, ethics, policies and factors affecting the industry and the health of the country.
+Facilitates the development of critical thinking by requiring the student to analyze conceptual and practical issues confronting the health care professional.
 Spring semester.
 3 credits.

 Medical Nutrition Therapy I (SNT 350)

 Examines life cycle nutrition and appropriate medical nutrition therapy for various disease states.
 Nutritional assessment, disease pathophysiology, drug-nutrient interactions, laboratory data, and standard treatment relevant to each topic.
 Prerequisites: SBL141, SHL216, and SNT300.
 Fall semester.
 3 credits.

 Integrates nutrition, physiology, and biochemistry in the study of nutrient metabolism at the cellular level.
 Explores metabolic alterations in pregnancy, diabetes, and stress.
 Prerequisites: SCH202, SHL216, and SNT350.
 Spring semester.
 3 credits.

 Examines relationship and application of nutrition to community health at the local, national, and international levels.
 Includes investigation of public programs and interrelationships of socioeconomic factors, legislation, policy making, and nutrition intervention, on the quality of life.
 Prerequisite: SNT300.
 Corequisite: SNT350.
 Fall semester.
 3 credits.

 Experience with on-going nutrition programs, community assessment, proposal development, business plan development, and implementation.
 Prerequisite: SNT310.
 Dietetics majors only.
 Taken twice: 0 credits in fall, 3 credits in spring.
 Fee.

 Food Service Management II (SNT 405)